This course runs every other year. Its next run will be in January 2025.

 Dr Helen Pierce

-Helen is a Lecturer in History of Art.
-She’s a specialist in British art of the 17th and 18th centuries.
+Helen is a Senior Lecturer in Art History.
+She’s a specialist in British art of the 17th and 18th centuries, and is a Fellow of the Society of Antiquaries of Scotland.
 Helen is currently researching the Scottish sketching tours of the English amateur artists Francis Place and William Lodge.
-She also recently supervised a PhD on the Edinburgh printmaker and miniature painter John Kay.

 View Helen’s profile